 Gupta Empire Social Structure: The Gupta Empire was named after the Gupta dynasty which ruled approximately between 320- 550 CE.
 The Gupta dynasty period is regarded as the Golden Age of India.

-During the Gupta period there was peace and harmony in the society.
+During the Gupta period, there was peace and harmony in the society.
 The social ranking or caste of a person was decided by the trade or profession of that person.
-The society was classified in four castes namely; Brahmans, Vaishayas, Kshatriya’s and Sudras.
-The Brahmans carried out activities like trade, architecture, service, etc. The Gupta rulers were Vaishayas.
+The society was classified in four castes namely; Brahmans, Vaishyas, Kshatriya’s, and Sudras.
+The Brahmans carried out activities like trade, architecture, service, etc. The Gupta rulers were Vaishyas.

 The Kshatriya’s practiced industrial vocation.
 Sudras were engaged in activities like trade and agriculture.
 People lived in joint families and the society was primarily male dominating.
 The women were given secondary position.